dsnehasish74/Hacktoberfest21_Algo_Collection/README.md

 ## How to submit ?

-Create a folder with the name of that Algorithm.
-Inside that folder create a file with the extension of your language preference.
+Create a file name with the name of that Algorithm.
 Write your Algo there and Submit.